DavidWells/davidwells.io-v1/content/blog/2016-05-04-do-i-really-need-css-modules.md

   - css
 ---

-You might have heard about [PostCSS](http://davidwells.io/what-is-postcss/) and CSS modules but you are still recovering from the onslaught of 10,000 other frontend build process changes.
+You might have heard about [PostCSS](http://davidwells.io/blog/what-is-postcss/) and CSS modules but you are still recovering from the onslaught of 10,000 other frontend build process changes.

-The question you are asking yourself:
+**The question you are asking yourself:**

 > Do I **REALLY** need CSS modules?
 > Aren't they just another frontend hipster fad?
+>
-> - You
+> -- You

 Let's discuss!